Darina (singer)

-Darina Márquez Uribe (Pachuca, Hidalgo; born 28 July 1980) known as Darina, is a Mexican singer-songwriter, record producer, politician, activist, voice actress and former professional soccer player; after her professional debut in 1996 as a radio host and frontwoman in a rock band in 1996, she was named as the first place winner on the interactive reality show Operación Triunfo México on November 10, 2002; becoming the first winner ever of a singing competition television series in LatinAmerica.
+Darina Márquez Uribe (Pachuca, Hidalgo; born 28 July 1980) known as Darina, is a Mexican singer-songwriter, record producer, politician, activist, voice actress and former professional soccer player; after her professional debut in 1996 as a radio host and frontwoman in a rock band in 1996, she was named as the first-place winner on the interactive reality show Operación Triunfo México on November 10, 2002; becoming the first winner ever of a singing competition television series in LatinAmerica.

-She has been working with multiple mass media companies including The Walt Disney Company, Televisa, NBC, Endemol and Fox Sports amomg others; Darina also provided the main soundtracks for different television series including Velo de Novia and Big Brother 2 in Mexico.
+She has been working with multiple mass media companies including The Walt Disney Company, Televisa, NBC, Endemol and Fox Sports among others; Darina also provided the main soundtracks for different television series including Velo de Novia and Big Brother 2 in Mexico.
 She was finalist at the Worldbest International Contest in Cannes, France in 2004, representing her country and performing alongside others singers like Phil Collins and Lionel Richie.

-On the other hand, before she became an artist, Darina was a founding member of the Women´s Pachuca Football Club in 1994; besides, she was a candidate for the Mexican Senate of the Republic in 2018, and a candidate for the city council of Pachuca in 2020.
+On the other hand, before she became an artist, Darina was a founding member of the Women's Pachuca Football Club in 1994; besides, she was a candidate for the Mexican Senate of the Republic in 2018, and a candidate for the city council of Pachuca in 2020.

 Career

 1994–2001: Early life and professional debut

 Darina was born in Hidalgo, Pachuca, Mexico.
 She has an older brother, Jorge; they were raised by their mother.
-From 1994 to 2002, Darina was a professional soccer player and founding member of the women´s soccer club "Tuzas del Pachuca"; she also co-captained the Mexico women's national soccer team during the mid-90s.
+From 1994 to 2002, Darina was a professional soccer player and founding member of the women's soccer club "Tuzas del Pachuca"; she also co-captained the Mexico women's national soccer team during the mid-90s.
 In 1996, Darina began working in the music industry as a soloist.
 She later worked at a radio station in Mexico; on the other hand, she was the founding member of the rock band Sol & Luna, in 1996; at the time, Darina attended National Institute of Fine Arts and Literature in Mexico city.
 In 2001, she began studying on the University of Pachuca; at the time she auditioned for Operación Triunfo México.